Info. Arch. (IA)

 In this new prototype, I want to create a 'Jump Back In' button that is easily noticeable.
 To test verify, I would like to send out a first-click test to at least five participants to ask them to continue their series on both my prototype's homepage along with Calm's current app.

-In order to understand participant needs better, I added a short exiting survey asking them their top three meditation app needs to discover any still-needed categories.
+To understand participant needs better, I added a short exiting survey asking them their top three meditation app needs to discover any still-needed categories.

 What cards am I going to have participants sort?
 (30 total)